Table of Contents

 For example, a patient experienced an allergic reaction to a generic drug ingredient in 2010.
 Yet, for the vast majority of patients, substituting a brand-name drug for a generic one is unlikely to pose problems.
-This claim can be supported by studies like this one testing antibiotics and this one surveying cardiovascular drugs.

 “The studies in our sample concluded that generic and brand-name cardiovascular drugs are similar in nearly all clinical outcomes.
 Among WTI drugs, the best evidence for clinical equivalence emerged from high-quality prospective RCTs in patients with cardiovascular disease involving β-blockers, calcium channel blockers, and statins.”

 Some things aren’t worth buying the brand-name version of.
 You don’t necessarily need brand-name pasta or brand-name flour.
 The same can be said of medicine!
 Use the money you save to buy that cheese from your favorite brand instead.

 A generic medication can be up to 80-85% cheaper than original brand-name medication.
 Next time you’re at the pharmacy, pick up the generic version and save a few bucks.
 Or visit Canada Med Pharmacy, a Canadian pharmacy referral service to choose either brand-name or generic medication available at significantly lower prices.